 The Fellowship will provide sustained support for a year to one Australian author to create a significant new work.
 Applicants should submit a compelling and detailed description of their project accompanied by a writing sample to demonstrate their literary merit.

 As the Fellowship is intended to support one writer, joint applications are not eligible.

-- The applicant must have a publishing contract or a letter of intention to publish from the publisher.
-This prize/fellowship is not to supplant any advance offered under their publishing contract.
+To be eligible to apply, the author must have a publishing contract or a letter of intent to publish from an Australian-based publisher.
+(This should not be a letter of support.)
+This Fellowship will not replace any advance offered under the usual terms of a publishing contract.